tile38/tile38.github.io/README.md

-# Tile38 Website Generation Documentation
+# Tile38 Static Website Generation Documentation

 This repository contains all of the files (excepting dependencies) necessary to compile and deploy the [Tile38 documentation website](http://tile38.com).

+## Repo Branches

 There are three main branches: master, docusaurus, and gh-pages.

-## Master Branch
+### Master Branch

-The master branch contains all documentation markdown and javascript files that must be edited to change the content on the documentation website
+The _master_ branch contains all documentation markdown (.md) and javascript (.js) files that must be edited to change the content on the documentation website

-## Docusaurus Branch
+### Docusaurus Branch

 The Tile38 documentation website is built using a customized version of the [Docusaurus static website generator](http://docusaurus.io/).
-The docusaurus branch contains the customized files required to build Tile38's documentation website.
-These files must be installed on your local machine using [npm](https://docs.npmjs.com/) or [yarn](https://classic.yarnpkg.com/en/docs) in order to build and test changes to the website (see [Build](#build) section below).
+The _docusaurus_ branch contains the modified [React-based](https://reactjs.org/) Docusaurus component files required to build Tile38's documentation website.
+These files must be installed on your local machine using [npm](https://docs.npmjs.com/) or [yarn](https://classic.yarnpkg.com/en/docs) in order to build and test changes to the website (see [Build](#build) section below for details).

-## gh-pages Branch
+### gh-pages Branch

+The _gh-pages_ branch contains the static website files for the Tile38 documentation website.
+These files are automatically generated from the markdown and other asset files found in the _master_ branch during the [build](#build) process.
+The [deploy](#deploy) process pushes the static website files to this branch. **Never modify these files directly.**

+## Static Website Generation Process

-# Edit Content
+### Edit Content

-# Build
+### Build

-# Deploy
+### Deploy